spongebobgamer2000/playplace22ruffle/README.md

 ```
 (If it doesnt show the script) https://pastebin.com/zbEspgPv

-(insert a swf file there doe)
+If you don

-Annnd i will be updating it and it actually worked so im just saying i just found it odd that he had the old version of ruffle.
+### I WILL be updating this frequently but you DONT have to change the embedded Script!!

-PS: If ruffle complains i will comply if they want me to change it up credits to minecraftgamingbug for the idea!
+PS: If ruffle complains i will comply if they want me to change it up